Offer 15% of the total commission back to your clients at closing as an incentive

 A: Typically it is a credit at closing which would go towards their closing costs.
 But, they would need to check with the closer as they might be able to get a check at closing too.

 We understand that real estate rebates can get confusing.
-If you have any additional questions on this, please send us an email at email@example.com and we will make sure you get all your questions answered during normal business hours.
-This is a great program and has been very successful so far to help you generate more referral business.
+If you have any additional questions on this, please send us an email to firstname.lastname@example.org.
+This program has worked out great for many of our agents to generate more referral business.